 The word revolution has an appeal among people who feel disenfranchised, but also among the privileged.
 When evoking the word revolution, some people may think of the French Revolution or the American Revolution, both struggles of the common people against undemocratic governance regimes, one monarchical and the other a colonial one.
 However, there is also the Industrial Revolution, the 4th Industrial Revolution, or the Artificial Intelligence Revolution that catered and may cater more to those of privilege.

 What helps give rise to revolutions?
 Certain anthropological or natural or some combination of both types of events creates better or worse conditions for seeding revolutionary change(s).
 For example, the COVID-19 virus caused a pandemic that helped create the ideal conditions for seeding revolution(s).
 But there are many actors with diverging interests and ideas for what makes a revolution.
-In the words of one of my former professors, the key questions to ask are: “Whose revolution and for what purpose?”
+The key questions to ask are: “Whose revolution and for what purpose?”

 For a revolution to happen, first, a change in the minds of people needs to take place (Check out Gil Scott-Heron’s brief interview in the 1990s on this topic).
-In this article, I will focus on revolutions that would benefit those who feel disenfranchised by the system, as these types of revolutions are most democratic in their spirit, i.e., they seek to empower the largest group of people.
+In this article, I will focus on revolutions that would benefit those who feel disenfranchised by the system, as these types of revolutions are most democratic in their spirit, i.e., they seek to empower the “demos,” the people.

 One of the key reasons is that there was no unifying idea or approach on what to do afterwards.
 The people who have lost homes and jobs because of the Great Recession and then saw executives on Wall Street awarding themselves large taxpayer funded bonuses, experienced the unfairness in the system and took to the streets.
 However, this amorphous mass of people had no unifying operational goals and means of what to do afterwards.
 Revolutionary ideas that involve large groups of people with diverging approaches will fail to be sustained.